Secrets of Visual eCommerce Retail: How to Leverage Influencers in the Age of Instagram

 Summing it up

 - The future of retail is visual.
-Start thinking about how you and your brand can become early adopters in this regard.
+Start thinking about how you and your brand can become early adopters in this regard, starting with visual merchandising.

 - You can easily leverage influencers on social media to promote your brand visually without breaking the bank.
 Consider the following chart from cpcstrategy: